 Responsible tourism: Devon self catering cottage in England

 Energy Otter cottage gets all its power from renewable sources - mostly from the farm's grid-connected wind turbine and solar panels and from a green grid provider as back up.
-In fact, the farm produces more power overall than it consumes.
 The cottage itself uses about 50% of the average UK household per night power consumption thanks to solar hot water (and immersion back up!), good insulation and the woodburner (buring our own local firewood).
 You can even recharge your electric car here.

 Transport We will collect and return you to the bus or train station if you arrive at our Devon self catering accommodation without a car.
 We cycle ourselves, and have a fleet of reclaimed ‘farm bikes’ for you to borrow free of charge.
 There are also a couple of modern electric bikes for hire (these come with route notes for full days out in Devon).
 We encourage car-free, walking and cycling vacations by offering itinerary suggestions, time tables and our local knowledge.